 A GPS Tree Inventory Software Program by ISA Certified Arborists was implemented for the Government Center, and off-site properties including 855 Partridge, 4651 Telephone Road, and 646 and 669 County Square Drive.
 This interactive, modifiable program and database provides GPS location, tree species (common and botanical name), size, characteristics, photograph, condition and assessment, recommended maintenance, and priority ratings.
-GSA Grounds is currently looking for a new vendor to manage our tree inventory, but continue to remain confident in our contractor, who truly feels that every tree needs attention.
+GSA Grounds currently uses Greene Tree Care to manage our tree inventory, but continue to remain confident in our contractor, who truly feels that every tree needs attention.